chdsbd/kodiak/docs/docs/features.md

 If `merge.prioritize_ready_to_merge` is enabled, if a PR is able to be merged without any branch updates, Kodiak will merge it, ignoring any pull requests in the queue.

-If a pull request is out of date when Kodiak starts merging it, Kodiak will not wait for pending status checks to update the pull request.
+If a pull request is out of date when Kodiak starts the merge process, Kodiak will not wait for pending status checks to finish before updating the pull request.
 This improves merge performance at the cost of potential extra CI jobs.
 You can disable this behavior by turning off `merge.optimistic_updates`.

 ### Branch cleanup